avdaredevil/PowerSneks/README.md

 # SnakeMadNess
 > Snake game written in PowerShell which uses any windows console {`cmd.exe`, `powershell.exe`} and draws out a custom native code based game.
 Useful and fun game for aspiring programmers and techies.
+Features obstruction creation, and laser beams!!

 ## Screenshots
 >